mattiatamburrino/Conteggio-del-Denaro/README.md

 3. 💰 **Get the Total**: The program calculates and provides the total cash amount.

 The final total is saved in the **wallet.txt** file for easy reference.

+## Euro Only

+My program currently operates exclusively with Euro banknotes and coins.
+In the future, I plan to introduce support for other major currencies.